catima/devdoc/catalog-dump/README.md

 # Catalog dump

-Currently, the only possibility to create a Catima catalog is by using the Web-based admin panel.
-A simple possibility to dump a catalog from Catima does not exist.
+Currently, the only possibility to create a Catima catalog is the web-based sys-admin dashboard.

-Some of the data can be accessed through the JSON API, but this is not intended for dumping the catalog.
+Catalogs can be dumped using the "Export" feature available in the administration panel of each catalog.
+Catalogs can be exported in multiple formats, but the "Catima" format is the only one you can import in another Catima instance.

-Importing a complete catalog is also not possible.
-Only a basic implementation for importing data using CSV files exist.
+Dumping a catalog in cli can be done using the command:

-As a result, we would need to have an option for dumping a catalog and for creating a catalog from a dump.
+	rake catalog:dump catalog=<catalog-slug> dir=<dump-directory>

 A dump typically contains the following information: